Last updated: 8 June, 2021

 Hotels also seem to be safer than we imagine.
 Just like the virus doesn’t travel through HEPA filters, it also doesn’t travel through walls, and as hotels don’t have an open floor plan, and provided your room has been properly cleaned and sanitized, the risk of transmission is low.

-More and more countries are reopening (see a list Americans and Canadians) with few restrictions (ie no quarantines), with some asking for a negative COVID-19 test, which is getting easier to get.
-Finally, many Medical Travel Insurance companies now have plans which cover COVID-19, which is great peace-of-mind for any traveler, should you contract the virus on your travels.
+Finally, many Medical Travel Insurance companies now have plans which cover COVID-19, which is great peace-of-mind for any traveler, should you contract the virus during your travels.

 WORLD VEGAN TRAVEL’S COVID-19 PRECAUTIONS

 A lot of thought has gone into making sure that our 2021 trips will be as safe as possible for our travelers, leaders, crew and suppliers.
 At every step in the journey, we have consulted with suppliers/hotels on how to travel safely in this new normal.
 New minimum standards have been implemented with emphasis on increased hygiene and sanitation.
 Some of our precautions, both usual and new, include, but are not limited to:

 - Privatizing hotels or large sections of them;